by Sherel Purcell

 Other Things to Do

-The Tustin Ranch Golf Club, just north of Irvine, is a favourite of OC Register readers who appreciate the "public play, private feel" of the track.
+The Tustin Ranch Golf Club, just north of Irvine, is a favorite of OC Register readers who appreciate the "public play, private feel" of the track.
 Designed by Ted Robinson in 1989, it uses water as a significant hazard that comes into play on holes 9, 11 and 18.
 In order to conserve natural resources, the course uses reclaimed water.

 Named for the creek that runs through it and set against the backdrop of the Saddleback Mountains, Oak Creek Golf Club, designed by Tom Fazio, opened in 1996.